Dressmaking for beginners – how to choose and buy fabric

 - Croft Mill – mostly manufacturing ends and sample lengths from top end and high street designers so stock changes continually.
 Quality fabric at very reasonable prices.
 Good service, quirky descriptions.
 Samples service.
 Delivery charge is a flat rate of £5.95.
 Minimum fabric order is 1m then 0.5m increments.

 Haberdashery and notions

 Notions (also called haberdashery) are all the things apart from fabric that you might need to sew your project – like thread, buttons, zips, elastic, tapes and bindings, ribbons, press studs and so on… you get the idea…

 Most fabric shops have a haberdashery section, and you can normally buy matching thread, zips, buttons and stuff when you buy your fabric.
 For more specialist notions, try Kleins – a most amazing haberdashery shop in London’s Soho which also has an online store.

 Preparing fabric and cutting out

 When you get home with your fabric, try to resist cutting straight into it at once.
 A tedious but necessary step is to first wash and iron your fabric.
-Wash the fabric as you will wash the garment – if the fabric is going to shrink at all, it’s better for it to do it now rather than after you’ve spend lots of time working on it.
+Wash the fabric as you will wash the garment – if the fabric is going to shrink at all, it’s better for it to do it now rather than after you’ve spent lots of time sewing it into something.
 When the fabric’s dry, you’ll need to iron it smooth again.